pdjr-signalk/pdjr-skplugin-renotifier/README.md

 and installed using
 [these instructions](https://github.com/SignalK/signalk-server-node/blob/master/SERVERPLUGINS.md).

+### Scripts

 A new installation of __signalk-renotifier__ includes three scripts:
 _email_, _null_ and _sms_ which may provide an interface to these services on your system.
-Or maybe not.
-Perhaps they will require tweaking.
+Or maybe not - perhaps you will have to tweak them to suit your environment.
+You can add additional scripts to the plugin by placing shell scripts in the plugin's ```script/``` directory.

-The software and hardware installations required to support each of these scripts are discussed below.
+The software and hardware installations required to support each of the supplied scripts are discussed below.

 ### email